 - The first is similar to neurapraxia.

-- The second is similar to axonotmesis.
+- The second is identical to axonotmesis.

-- The third, fourth and fifth degrees correspond to various degrees of neurotmesis.
+- The third, fourth, and fifth degrees correspond to various degrees of neurotmesis.

 Symptoms of radial nerve entrapment